naganandy/G-MPNN-R/README.md

 ### Model Usage:

 - Please use requirements.txt to install dependencies.
-To start training, run the following in GMPNN or MPNN folder.
+To start training, run the following in GMPNN or MPNNR folder.

   ```shell
   python gmpnn.py --data WP-IND --agg max --log False